-When converting shipping containers into a home, one of the easiest ways to save money is to keep the container’s original flooring.
+When converting shipping containers into a home or office, one of the easiest ways to save money is to keep the container’s original flooring.
 However, the main concern with using the existing floor is safety.

 Shipping Container Flooring

-Typically shipping container floors are 1″ marine plywood made from tropical hardwood such as Keruing or Apitong.
+Most often, shipping container floors are one inch marine plywood made from tropical hardwood such as Keruing or Apitong.
 These types of hardwoods unfortunately attract pests of all sorts.

-The good news is that many of the extremely harmful pesticides such as Aldrin and Dieldrin have now banned or highly restricted since the 1980s, however other pesticides are still used on nearly all container flooring.
+The good news is that many of the extremely harmful pesticides such as Aldrin and Dieldrin are now banned or highly restricted.
+However, other pesticides are still used on almost all container flooring.

-According to the Container Owners Association around 70% of shipping container floors are still made using tropical hardwood.
+According to the Container Owners Association, a large percentage of shipping container floors are still made using tropical hardwood.

-So, whilst many shipping container manufactures are looking at alternative forms of flooring such as Bamboo or Steel, the chances are that your shipping container flooring will have been treated with pesticides.
+So, while many shipping container manufacturers are looking at alternative forms of flooring such as bamboo and steel, the chances are that your shipping container flooring will have been treated with pesticides.

 How to Check Your Shipping Container Floors

-If you’re fortunate enough to be purchasing your containers brand new, then you can make some specific requests.
+If you are fortunate enough to be purchasing your containers brand new, then you can make some specific requests.
 You can request that the plywood floors are not treated with pesticides.
 Alternatively, you can request an alternative type of flooring be used instead of the plywood, such as steel or bamboo.

-To establish which chemicals have been used to treat your floor you need to look at the consolidated data plate, also known as the container safe convention plate.
+To confirm which chemicals have been used to treat your floor, locate the consolidated data plate, also known as the container safe convention plate.
 This plate is generally attached to the container’s front door.

 On the plate you will find a section named “timber component treatment”.
 This section has three parts: